juancardonas4n/S4N-EPAM-PF-CSIEUD/TechTalk-2023-03-PF.md

 # Bibliografía

-* Bird, R. Using circular programs to eliminate multiple traversals of data.
-Act Info.
-1984.
 * Bird, R. Introducción a la programación funcional.
 Prentice-Hall.
          2000.
 * Chiusano, P., Bjarnason, R. Functional Programming in Scala.
          Manning Publications.
 2015.
 * Cukic.
 Ivan.
 Functional Programming in C++.
 How to improve your C++ programs using functional techniques.
 Manning Publications.
 2019.
-* Hudak, P. On the Expressivenss of Purely Functional I/O Systems.
-1989.
-* Moggi, E. Computational lambda calculus and monads.
-1989.
-* Peyton Jones, S. Tackling the Awkward Squad: monadic input/ouput, concurrency, exceptions, and foreing-languages calls in Haskell.
-2010.
 * Saumont, P-Y., Functional Programming in Java.
 Manning Publications.
 2017.
 * Turtle, Z. Functional Programming for Mortals with Cats.
 Lean Publishing.
 2020.
-* Viera, M. Swierstra, S.D.
-Attribute Grammars Fly First-Class How to do Aspect Oriented Programming in Haskell.
-2009